Pugnacious/blog/_posts/chaotica/2021-05-31-choatica-camera-spiral.md

 [![Gravity Wave](/assets/images/chaotica-camera-spiral/Gravity Wave.png)](/assets/images/chaotica-camera-spiral/Gravity Wave.png)

 Feel free to tweak things and play with things.
 Hopefully you see how this type of thing can lend itself to some really amazing images.
-Some things to try would be to send the whole thing to an ejulia or moebius or julian2 or even a bipolar.
+Some things to try would be to send the whole thing to an ejulia or mobius or julian2 or even a bipolar.
 Feel free to play around.
 The possibilities are endless.
 Happy Fractaling!